yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 To solve this issue, you need set `security. private_certificate_encoding_secret`  in the MDCB configuration file, to the same value as specified in your management gateway configuration file.
 By knowing the original secret, MDCB will be able to decode private keys, and send them to client without password.
 Using secure connection between slave Gateways and MDCB is required in this case.
 See MDCB setup page for use_ssl usage.

-## <a name="communication-admin-api"></a> Admin APIs and Internal Communication between Tyk Products

-> NOTE: This feature is planned for Gateway v2.5, Dashboard v1.5 and later.
-API and variable names may change.

-All internal Tyk APIs can be protected with Mutual TLS.
-So you can additionally protect both Admin APIs from external access, and at the same time protect internal link connecting the Tyk Gateway, Dashboard, and MDCB.

-For specifying client certificates Tyk re-uses the  `security.certificates.upstream` configuration option (which is consistent across all Tyk products).
-So for example, in case of Gateway in an On-Premises installation, `security.certificates.upstream` value for the Mutual TLS connection to the dashboard will be: `{ "dashboard.domain":  "<cert-id">}`.
-You can specify an IP Address if using without the domain, or include the port number if using a custom domain.

-To enable Mutual TLS on server side, you need to set the following options, depending on the product:

-### Gateway
-Set `security.control_api_use_mutual_tls` to `true`, and specify your list of certificates via `security.certificates.control_api`

-### Dashboard & MDCB
-Set `security.admin_api_use_mutual_tls` to `true`, and specify your list of certificates via `security.certificates.admin_api`

 ## <a name="tips-tricks"></a> Tips and Tricks
 You can create self-signed client and server certificates with this command:
 ```{.copyWrapper}